Dodero10/PersonalBlog/content/categories/Blog/_index.md

 ---
 title: "Blog"
-description: "This is where I share my story."
+description: "This is where I share my stories."
-slug: "Blog"
+slug: "blog"
 image: "blogBackground.jpg"
 style:
     background: "#2a9d8f"